 With magnificent views over the Vale of Aylesbury, Chinnor Hill is a mosaic of flowery grassland, scrub and woodland

-Please note the reserve car park at the end of Hill Top Lane will be closed to vehicles from Monday 21st- Friday 25th July while we improve the car park surface.
+Please note that due to resurfacing of Hill Top Lane, the car park will be closed on the 4th March.
 The bridleway will remain open to visitors on foot.
 There is an alternative parking area where Chinnor Hill/Hill Road meets The Ridgeway.
 Chinnor Hill crowns the Chiltern escarpment and offers panoramic views of the surounding countryside.

 Chinnor Hill falls steeply to the Icknield Way, part of the ancient Ridgeway.
 Made up of prehistoric pathways that follow the chalk 'spine' of England, the Ridgeway is thought to be Britain's oldest road.

 The chalk grassland here contains an amazing variety of flowers in spring and summer, including several species of orchid and the nationally scarce Chiltern gentian.
 Pretty harebells can be found here, and if you look closely, you might spot the tiny white flowers of eyebright - once made into herbal remedies for eye disorders.